-Each year groups’ curriculum map show where each subject within the curriculum is covered within that year group whereas the subject overviews on a page (SOAP) outline briefly the expectations for the delivery of each subject at Morland C of E Primary.
-Everyone at Morland recognises the need for our curriculum to reflect the needs of the children and the families in our local area and as such we are engaging in development of Morland as a ‘Thrive School’, where the Thrive principals will underpin the whole implementation of our curriculum.
+Each year groups and subject have the key knowledge mapped to identify the minimum knowledge expectations.
+Everyone at Morland recognises the need for our curriculum to reflect the needs of the children and the families in our local area and as such Morland has become a ‘Thrive School’, where Love and the Thrive principals underpin the whole implementation of our curriculum.
 Children are supported to understand their own feelings, develop Compassion and Forgive each other.

 Learners at Morland develop their knowledge and skills across the curriculum, over time.
-As an aspiring Thrive school we aim to ensure all children gain confidence as a person and as a learner and develop their creativity, interests and aspirations.
+As a Thrive school, we aim to ensure all children gain confidence as a person and as a learner and develop their creativity, interests and aspirations.
 The curriculum is developed to offer inspirational opportunities and to support the learners in being ready for the next stage in their learning lives.

-The impact of our curriculum is measured using several methods such baseline/on-entry and exit data, Informal and formal school-based assessments, progress measures; ‘Hot’ and ‘Cold’ tasks for skills and knowledge based learning National statutory testing.
-This is evidenced in a variety of ways such as Individual and class workbooks; Year group, class and club displays; School based events, experiences, presentations and celebrations and the school newsletter, website and Twitter account.
+The impact of our curriculum is measured using several methods such baseline/on-entry and exit data, Informal and formal school-based assessments, progress measures; ‘Hot’ and ‘Cold’ tasks for skills and knowledge-based learning national statutory testing.
+This is evidenced in a variety of ways such as Individual and class workbooks; year group, class and club displays; School based events, experiences, presentations and celebrations, the school newsletter and website.

 From September 2018 we have begun to follow a 'mastery' approach to the teaching of mathematics at Morland.
 We are using a scheme called 'Maths No Problem.
 These are some of the reasons why we have made this change